 Routine fluid level checks are not required, therefore the transmission filler tube is capped and no dipstick is provided.
-Your authorized dealer can check your transmission fluid level using a special service dipstick.
-If you notice fluid leakage or transmission malfunction, visit vour authorized dealer immediately to have the transmission fluid level checked.
+Your authorized dealer can check your transmission fluid level using special service tools.
+If you notice fluid leakage or transmission malfunction, visit your authorized dealer immediately to have the transmission fluid level checked.
 Operating the vehicle with an improper fluid level can cause severe transmission damage.